henrietta-k/adapt-learning-wiki/multilanguage.md

 ### 4. Import language files.
 As of v2.0.11 Adapt provides grunt tasks for export and import of translatable content.
 These commands are most easily run when using the Adapt framework as a stand-alone development environment.

-1. Place the translated language files in the languagefiles folder.
+1. Place the translated language files in the *languagefiles* folder.
 All five files are required even if a file did not require translation.
 2. Open a command line window (Mac's Terminal, Window's Git Bash or Command Prompt).
 3. Navigate to the root of your course to make it the current working directory.
-4. Export the translatable fields (course JSON, global ARIA fields, etc.) by running the following command:
+4. Import the translated language files by running the following command:
-`grunt translate:export --format="csv"`
+`grunt translate:import --targetLang="de" --files="articles_export_de.csv,blocks_export_de.csv,components_export_de.csv,contentObjects_export_de.csv,course_export_de.csv"`
 Command options:
 `--format="[csv|raw]"`
 Choose the format of exported files.